solomonbm/Clock-aligned/README.md

 # Clock-aligned
-The following Python program I wrote in order to find the answer, and illustrate it nicely, to the problem I once thought about, which is - in which time of the day on an analog clock, which is continuous as regards to the seconds hand’s movement, will the three hands be on a one straight line (you can imagine why this isn’t a straight forward question).
+The following Python program I wrote in order to find the answer, and illustrate it nicely, to the problem I once thought about, which is - in which time of the day on an analog clock, which is continuous in regards to the seconds hand’s movement, will the three hands be on a one straight line (you can imagine why this isn’t a straight forward question).
 Most of the code are bits and pieces I found online, but there was still a lot of work that needed to be done.
 All the calculations, and the setup of the graphic image of the clock (which is just a couple of circles and lines put together on a plane) are not straight forward, but pretty neat in my opinion.
 This program uses "CodeSculptor's" simplegui module.
 Enjoy!